 Cognitive restructuring is part of cognitive behavioral therapy (CBT).
 It refers to a group of techniques that aim to help you make sense of the traumatic event and your reactions to it.

-Specifically, cognitive restructuring helps you identify thought patterns that aren’t based on facts and that may be adding a filter to your experiences and emotions.
+Specifically, cognitive restructuring therapy for PTSD helps you identify thought patterns that aren’t based on facts and that may be adding a filter to your experiences and emotions.
 These cognitive distortions may be at the heart of some of your symptoms, like anger, anxiety, low mood, or guilt.

 Once identified, you can work with your therapist on reframing these thoughts.

 In other words, you may not be able to change what happened to you, but you can learn to look at certain situations differently — which can help alleviate some of your distress.